-Undeniably, the food industry is spinning from the rapid change of what was to what is, but time waits for no one and while many restaurants and food outlets initially closed, there is now a reopening to a new reality.
+Undeniably, the wholesale food and hospitality industry is spinning from the rapid change of what was to what is, but time waits for no one and while many restaurants and food outlets initially closed, there is now a reopening to a new reality.
 Even as restrictions lift, it is unlikely that we will find ourselves in a familiar space anytime soon.
 Instead, there will likely be a hybrid existence – a new kind of restaurant experience together with an increased demand for online take home/home delivered food services.

 Adapt.
 Improvise.
 Re-imagine.
 Evolve… get your online presence in order.